Where to Stay in Buenos Aires - A Local's Neighborhood Guide

 If you’re feeling overwhelmed with how to choose the right area, relajate (relax) and don’t panic.
 I’m here to help you decide on the perfect areas for you!

-Below, I’ve chosen the 7 neighborhoods that I think make sense for the vast majority of visitors.
-Any of them will be a fine choice, but they are quite different from each other so each will have particular appeal for different types of people.
+Below, I’ve chosen the 5 neighborhoods that I think make sense for the vast majority of visitors.
+Any of them will be a fine choice, but they are quite different from each other so will be ideal (or not ideal) for different types of travelers.

 For every neighborhood I recommend, I’ve also included a small list of hotels I like, at all different price points.

-And while you’ll find a detailed overview of each neighborhood, I’ve also put together a quick summary just below for anyone who either doesn’t want to read the whole article or who likes to have a grasp of the highlights before digging in.
+And while you’ll find a detailed overview of each neighborhood further into the article, below I've put together a quick summary in case you just want the "cliff notes".

 A ver!
 Let’s see!